SoftwareByChance/dogsarepeopletoo/site/content/post/teach-your-dog-how-to-not-be-a-narc.md

 ---
 title: Teach Your Dog How to Not Be a Narc
 date: 2020-05-16T18:56:13.363Z
-description: If your dog is a good boy or girl it might be difficult for them to not be 100% truthful all of the time.
+description: If your dog is a good boy it might be difficult for them to not be 100% truthful all of the time.
 This guide will help you explain the difference between "the truth" 😃 and "the truth" 😠.
 image: img/dog-narc.png